Connect with us

 When prospective gamblers ask the question “how does sports betting work,” they are usually inquiring about the meaning of the numbers and odds that are posted in each game.
 In the next few sections, we’ll slowly work through each aspect of a common sports betting line.

-Here is a generic betting line for college football that we will use as an example for the next three sections to reference.
+Here is a generic game line for college football, which we will use as an example for the next three sections.

 Notre Dame -7.5 | -155 | O/U +44.5